Michellinian/unit-3/README.md

 ### 2. Showing invalid information
 In the current app, the text boxes would turn red and indicate that there is an error.
 It tells the user which box contains the invalid information, although it doesn't show it anymore specifically.
 The registration system would be better if the user can know what they did wrong about the information ther entered.
 For example, if the passwords are not matching, to make it obvious the program would maybe have a pop up message, or just showing a message at the bottom of the text box saying "The passwords are not matching."
 Or in the login page, if the user types in a wrong password, it is hard for themselves to tell that they have got it wrong, because the password is shown in black dots.
 As of the current program, it would not indicate what exactly is the error, but if it can, and show the message "Your password is incorrect", then the usability of the app will increase.

+### 3. Login information
+For the login, in the current app, the information that the user is required for logging in is the password and username.
+To improve the security, I though that it would be better to ask them for the email address and their password, rather than username.
+This is because username might sometimes be the same for different accounts, and in this program, I haven't installed a program that would prevent one user from using the same username as others, therefore it would be better to ask for email address, since this information is more distinct to an individual.

+These are only some of the improvements that can be made in the current app.
+I think these are the main points that can be improved at the moment, since the app is not finished, and there will be many things necessary for improvement, once the main and the sub page is done programming.
+This is the evalutaion to the furthest point for now.